UjjwalRaj18/UjjwalRaj18/README.md

 - 👋 Hi, I’m Ujjwal Raj
-- 👀 I’m interested in Coding and interacting with new people.
+- 👀 I’m interested in Coding and Socialising.
+- I do like to read books, currently i am reading - Thinking, Fast and Slow.
 - 🌱 I’m currently in My Third Year of Computer Science at McMaster University.
-- 💞️ I’m looking forward to collaborate on various projects, I am going to come across my University life.
 - 📫 You can reach to me via ujjwalraj2003@outlook.com.

 <!---